 This probe is used to determine the magnetic susceptibility of the bedrock.
 Magnetic susceptibility is defined as the ratio of the intensity of magnetization of a magnetizable substance to the intensity of an applied magnetic field.
-The magnetic susceptibility of a rock depends on the concentration of ferromagnetic minerals in the rock, such as magnetite, titanomagnetite, ilmenite and pyrrhotite.
+The magnetic susceptibility of a rock depends on it's content of ferromagnetic minerals, such as magnetite, titanomagnetite, ilmenite and pyrrhotite.
 Changes in the concentrations of ferromagnetic minerals usually coincide with lithological changes in the rock.
-The susceptibility probe can also be used for the location of fracture zones, due to oxidation of magnetite to hematite in the fracture zones.
+The susceptibility probe can also be used for the location of fracture zones, due to oxidation of magnetite to hematite in these zones.